Stagecoach North East: 2000s

+2010s

 In October 2011, a total of 26 double-deck diesel-hybrid Alexander Dennis Enviro400H buses were introduced in Newcastle on high-frequency services 39 and 40.
 Investment totalled £7.2 million, with £2.2 million from the Government's Green Bus Fund.

-From February 2014, a fleet of 40 gas-powered Alexander Dennis Enviro300 were introduced on a series of routes in Sunderland – a project totalling £8 million.
+From February 2014, a fleet of 40 gas-powered Alexander Dennis Enviro300s were introduced on a series of routes in Sunderland – a project totalling £8 million.

+In 2016, 24 Alexander Dennis Enviro400 MMC double-decker buses were delivered for services 62 and 63 (operated by both Slatyford and Walkergate depots), with this delivery allowing for some of the Enviro400s from the original 2007 order to leave the region.
+A further 23 were delivered for services 39 and 40 in January 2020 which include additional audio-visual next stop announcements with scrolling LED displays, free Wi-Fi and USB charging points.
+Eighteen Alexander Dennis Enviro200 MMC single-decker buses were also delivered in 2016, these being for routes 30, 31 and 36 (operated by Slatyford depot).

-In September 2018, weekend night bus services were introduced on five routes (N1, N30, N39, N40 & N88) in Newcastle upon Tyne.
+In September 2018, weekend night bus services were introduced on five routes (N1, N30, N39, N40 and N88) in Newcastle upon Tyne.
 In July 2019, the services were withdrawn due to low usage.

+During summer 2019, the company operated The Seasider open-top bus service, which ran between North Shields, Cullercoats, Tynemouth and Whitley Bay.
+The launch of the coastal service coincided with the end of the company's City Sightseeing franchising agreement in Newcastle upon Tyne.